jonathanstathakis/cms/topics/12_germany.md

 ### 02 German Quality Structure: Qualitätswein, Pradikatswein

-- categories:
+categories:

-  - wein (formally Tafelwein)
+- Wein (formally Tafelwein)
+- Deutscher Wein:
+  - must be made from German grapes
 - landwein (IGP):
   - trocken
   - halbtrocken
   - from one of 26 landweingebiete
 - Qualitätswein:
+  - from one of 13 aunbaugebete
+  * Prädikatswein:
-    - Prädikatswein:
+    - categories:
       - Kabinett: 70 - 85
       - Spätlese: 76 - 95
       - Auslese: 83 - 105